 Policies on Slavery and Anti-Trafficking

 Kraft Heinz is committed to ensuring that there is no slavery or human trafficking in any part of our business, including our supply chain.
-Each Kraft Heinz employee is expected to conduct business legally and ethically and comply with certain established company standards, including but not limited to the prohibition of forced labor and the employment of anyone under the local legal working age.
+Each Kraft Heinz employee is expected to conduct business legally and ethically and comply with certain established company standards, including but not limited to the prohibition of forced labour and the employment of anyone under the local legal working age.
 All such standards are outlined in the Employee Code of Conduct.
-Failure to meet the Kraft Heinz standards on forced labor or minimum age requirements is a violation of corporate policy.
+Failure to meet the Kraft Heinz standards on forced labour or minimum age requirements is a violation of corporate policy.
 Violators are subject to disciplinary action, up to and including termination of employment.

 The most recent version of the Kraft Heinz Employee Code of Conduct is accessible to all employees globally.
-Kraft Heinz utilizes a modular training program for the various components of the Employee Code of Conduct, meaning the focus of the trainings is established in accordance with the employee’s function within the company.
+Kraft Heinz utilises a modular training program for the various components of the Employee Code of Conduct, meaning the focus of the trainings is established in accordance with the employee’s function within the company.

 Certification by Direct Suppliers

-Kraft Heinz purchasing contracts require suppliers to comply with all laws and regulations applicable to the fulfillment of its duties under the contract and to adhere to the principles contained in the Supplier Guiding Principles.
+Kraft Heinz purchasing contracts require suppliers to comply with all laws and regulations applicable to the fulfilment of its duties under the contract and to adhere to the principles contained in the Supplier Guiding Principles.
 Suppliers are required to certify their compliance with the Supplier Guiding Principles at the request of Kraft Heinz, and are required to permit Kraft Heinz and its designated agents (including any third parties) to engage in monitoring activities, including on-site inspections.
 If the supplier is unable to resolve any issues Kraft Heinz reserves the right to take additional action against the supplier, including but not limited to termination of the business relationship.

 Supplier Compliance Audits